-Consequently, as of January 13, 2009, each director, with the exception of Jacques L'Écuyer, is entitled to an annual retainer of \$12,000 and an attendance fee of \$2,000 for each Board of Directors' meeting attended.
-The Chairman of the Board is entitled to an additional annual retainer of \$3,000.
-The Chairmen of the Audit Committee and Compensation Committee are entitled to an additional annual retainer of \$2,000.
+As of January 1, 2012, each director, with the exception of Jacques L'Ecuyer, Frank Fache and Laurent Raskin is entitled to an annual retainer of \$15,000 and an attendance fee of \$2,000 for each Board of Directors' meeting attended.
+The Chairman of the Board is entitled to an additional annual retainer of \$10,000.
+The Chairman of the Audit Committee and Compensation Committee are entitled to an additional annual retainer of \$2,000.
 The Chairman and members of the Audit Committee are entitled to an attendance fee of \$1,000 for each meeting of the Audit Committee attended.

-The aggregate amount of such fees incurred by the Corporation for the fiscal year ended May 31, 2009 was \$102,000.
-Jacques L'Écuyer, the President and Chief Executive Officer of the Corporation, did not receive a Board retainer or attendance fees during the fiscal year ended May 31, 2009.
+The aggregate amount of such fees incurred by the Corporation for the fiscal year ended December 31, 2011 was \$22,000.